Have you ever considered getting a lat pulldown machine for your home gym?

 2. Rogue Monster Lat Pulldown

-Just for the comparison’s sake, I’ve also included a full-commercial lat pulldown machine made by Rogue Fitness.
+For the comparison’s sake, I’ve also included a full-commercial lat pulldown machine made by Rogue Fitness.
 It is a professional standard machine that rivals any other lat pulldown machine on the market and would not be out of place in any gym franchise.

 The machine is made in the USA with the exception of weight stacks and pulleys, which are imported.
 The entire frame is made of 3×3” 11-gauge steel that provides maximum stability and support.